 How successful are you?

-I’ve just come back from our 5 day high end event Wealth Retreat where together with 50 successful investors, business people and entrepreneurs we set our selves some audacious goals for the future.
+I've remember last year at our 5 day high end event Wealth Retreat I spent intensive time with 50 successful investors, business people and entrepreneurs as we set ourselves some audacious goals for the future.

 Part of the process of planning for the future was looking at the past.